14-day Cloud trial

 //width: 500

-1. Confirm the autoresize plugin is set to ‘on’.
-If set to ‘off’, the option to manually stretch the textarea becomes available, and the textarea won’t be responsive.
+1. Confirm the Autoresize plugin is set to ‘on’.
+If set to ‘off’, the option to manually stretch the textarea becomes available.
+When the textarea has manual resize handlebars enabled, Autoresize won’t work.
+Keep this in mind when you’re setting up textarea autoresize

 2. Reload the demo, and try to autoresize the text area by pasting in some content.
 You’ll notice that the text area is locked to the maximum height set, and won’t resize any further: